therealtimex/aci/README.md

 # Aipolabs Core Components

 ## Project Structure
-Currently only contains the server code, database (shared) and cli, but can be extended to include more services (e.g., separate admin server, sdk, etc.) as a monorepo if needed.
+Currently only contains the server code, common (shared code) and cli, but can be extended to include more services (e.g., separate admin server, sdk, etc.) as a monorepo if needed.

 ## Server